 In Her Shoes

-A young boy racing by clips her bike pedal, and she tumbles to the grassy ground.
-Her leg is broken--and worse, there's no getting that sugary knot out of her infamous blonde waves without a pair of scissors.
+Susie and Sophie take bike rides under the same bright sun but find themselves on different paths.
+Susie chews grape gum and giggles when a cool breeze sweeps the purple bubble onto her cheek.
+She slows, careful to guard her flowing hair from an unwelcome emergency cut.
+A young boy racing by clips her pedal, and she tumbles to the grassy ground.
+Her leg is broken--and worse, there's no getting the sugary knot out of her thick blonde waves without a pair of scissors.

-Why did this have to happen!
-Stupid boy!
-She's stuck in a cast as the remainder of the bike-riding world rides on in the summer sun.
-All boys are careless and clueless and she's not afraid to let them know it.
+Susie is stuck in a cast as the remainder of the bike-riding world pedals on in the summer sun.
+All boys are careless and clueless!

-Sophie pedals as her favorite song plays on repeat--a rite of passage in budding adolescence.
-The song and the wind and the speed with which she rides create a melody of its own caliber.
-She doesn't sense the teenage boy approaching from behind.
-And smack in the middle of a bright shiny day the color drains from her world.
+Sophie rides with her favorite song playing on repeat--a rite of passage to budding adolescence.
+The music and the wind and the speed with which she pedals creates a melody of its own caliber.
+She doesn't hear the teenage boy approaching from behind.

+Smack in the middle of that sun-shiny day the color drains from her world.
 The fall breaks her leg.
-The boy fractures her body, her heart, and her mind.
+The boy fractures her body, her mind, and her heart.
 Life as she knows it seeps deep into the ground.
-Frightened and abandoned, she calls for someone--anyone, to rush to her aid.
+Frightened and abandoned she calls for someone--anyone, to rush to her aid.
 The sun offers no warmth to her cold and lonely wait.

 She gives her bike away.
-The song she once loved gives her panic attacks.
+The song she once loved attacks her minds-eye.
 She hates the sun.
 She hates the park.
-Life is now a desperate haze of pain and confusion.
-The memory of that dark day overshadows how she sees herself, her peers, her life, and God.
+Lost in a desperate haze of pain and confusion the memory of that dark day overshadows how she sees herself, her peers, her life, and God.
 She worries she will never heal.

 Her youth pastor admonishes, "Sophie, you must forgive."